 Housed in a gorgeous and airy space that was designed by Frank Gehry, The Bistro Guggenheim is the perfect place to refuel after you’ve worn your little legs out walking around the expansive museum.

-It doesn’t hurt that boasts some of the best views in Bilbao either.
+It doesn’t hurt that it boasts some of the best views in Bilbao either.

 Luckily for all of us, El Puertito is addressing that wrong, serving up a cell range of plump and juicy oysters alongside a curated list of stellar local wines.